Joaquín Bondoni: 2010 – 2019

-2020 - present
+2020 – present

 On June 15, 2020, Joaquín has a small appearance in the music video for the song "Love (Es Nuestro Idioma)" by the Mexican pop music duo, Jesse & Joy.
 In this video clip it also has great appearances by various artists such as Sofía Reyes, Alejandro Sanz, Los Polinesios, Eugenio Derbez, Ana Bárbara, Juanpa Zurita, Vadhir Derbez, Juanes, Eric Nam, Luis Fonsi and among others artists.

 For the play "Distorsión", confirm Joaquín as Federico, a teenager with a mental disorder, who over time developed two personalities.
 For this work, the film and television actor, Mauricio Islas, is also confirmed, who will play Rafael, a psychology teacher and Federico's uncle.
 The play will be directed by director Enrique Medina and by producer Alejandro Medina, who died on February 27 of this year.
 For the play, Joaquín recorded a song that will be the main theme, entitled "Blanco y Negro".

 During an interview for the show program "Ventaneando", Joaquín commented on the situation he has for a song that is included in the work and that a producer is marketing without his authorization, where his mother, Elizabeth Gress, who serves as the singer's manager He shared that a legal process has already begun against the music producer who wants to commercialize, without his authorization, the song that his son performs.
 Despite being very disappointed in the way many people in the entertainment industry act, he asked his fans to be careful around the people around them.

-Joaquín revealed through his Twitter and Instagram accounts, several previews of his next single that will be titled "Black".
+Joaquín revealed through his Twitter and Instagram accounts, several previews of his next single that would be titled "Black".
 On October 1, Joaquín releases his song "Black", being his first solo single, where he presents themes and melodies reminiscent of eighties or disco music.
-In just a few hours, Black manages to be number 1 on iTunes in Mexico and fourth in Spain.
+In just a few hours, "Black" managed to be number 1 on iTunes in Mexico and fourth in Spain.
 On October 9, the official video for the song is released.